About our Guidebooks and Authors

 As we only cover outdoor activities and are walkers and trekkers ourselves, we hope we have our ear close to the ground.

 Ideas can come from requests from enthusiasts, retailers, magazines and other media, and specialist groups.
 Our authors both existing and prospective are a fertile source of ideas and we work closely with them to develop a range of ideas, as well as our own opinions and plans!

 Out of all this, plus a little more formal thinking, comes a broad plan of what we will be doing over the next few years.
 We tend to be scheduled about 3 years ahead, but have a rough plan that keeps us thinking up to five years in the future.

 Why are some of your very old guidebooks still for sale?

-Because we are a specialist publisher, and like to take a few risks, some of our guides will never be best-sellers.
+Because we are a specialist publisher, some of our guides will never be best-sellers.
 There are steady sales, but no amount of marketing is going to sell more.

 If the guide still serves a useful purpose, we continue to keep it available.
 If it does not, then we withdraw it from sale.